 - Apply at bedtime so the paste can work overnight.
 Other applications of the paste are to be made following your meals.

 - Do not use corticosteroids often or for a longer time than your doctor or dentist ordered.
-Doing so may increase the chance of absorption through the mucous membranes and increase the possibility of side effects.
+Doing so may increase the chance of absorption through the mucous membranes and the possibility of side effects.

 - Do not use corticosteroids often or for more extended periods than your doctor or dentist ordered.
 Doing so may increase the risk of absorption through mucous membranes and the possibility of side effects.